mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.36 =
+* Fixed a bug which appears when the Browser Check option is enabled.
+There was a conflict in the server response from Google and the server response from WordPress due to overwriting a variable.
+* Fixed format of plain text email response when email is enabled for form submission.
+The information in the email was being inserted into the template incorrectly.

 = Version 0.35 =
 * Changed format of email to use the title of the page/post instead of the permalink to the form.